Dallsant/Youtube-link-finder/README.md

 **How to run?**

-3 - run by using once your songnames.txt is full:
+3 - Run by using once your songnames.txt is full:
   * python3 getyoutubelinks.py

 ...
 Your output will be located at Links.txt